-China has the largest number of television viewers in the world — an estimated 95 percent of its 1.3 billion people.
-There are more than 3,000 channels
+China has the largest number of television viewers in the world — an estimated 95 percent of its 1.4 billion people.
+This works out to more than two billion eyes.

 Changsha is regarded as something of media and cultural center for China.
 Much of the nation’s animation and television programming is produced there.
 The immensely popular American-Idol-like “Super Girl” television show was created there.

 Books: and Sources: "Broadcasting and Politics: Chinese television in the Mao Era, 1958-1976," by Yu Huangxu, Historical Journal of Film, Radio, and Television, October 1997; “China's Window on the World — TV News, Social Knowledge and International Spectacles, Tsan-kuo Chang with Jian Wang and Yanru Chen (NJ: Hampton Press, Inc., 2002; “A History of Chinese Television”, Z. Z. Guo (Beijing: Chinese People's University Press, 1991); TV China, edited by Ying Zhu and Chris Berry (Bloomington & Indianapolis: Indiana University Press, 2009); and “Two Billion Eyes: The Story of China Central Television” by Ying Zhu (The New Press, 2013) and “Television in Post-Reform China by Ying Zhu,

 Television in Rural Area in China

 Television is popular in the countryside where there is little else to do when people have free time.
 There, watching television is often a communal activity.
 If one household doesn’t have a television they can watch shows at their neighbors.
 Gathering around a single TV set in village to watch a soccer match or popular soap opera has traditionally been a common village activity.
 By the late 1990s, many people had their own sets.
 For many Chinese their window to the world was a small black and white television that got two state run channels, later augmented by videos and DVDs.